trustlines-network/ethstats-client/README-dev.md

 4. Authorize the release in CircleCI.
 5. Check that the image is built and pushed to Docker Hub under `trustlines/netstats-client:release`.
+6. Merge back the changes from the release branch into master.